microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

 Bot Framework v4 Custom question answering bot sample.

-This bot has been created using [Bot Framework][BF], it shows how to create a bot that uses the [Custom question answering feature in Language Service][LS].
+This bot has been created using [Bot Framework][BF], it shows how to create a bot that uses the [Custom question answering feature in Language Service][Quickstart].

 The [Custom question answering feature in Language Service][LS] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured and unstructured documents or editorial content in minutes.
 In this sample, we demonstrate how to use the Custom question answering feature in Language Service to answer questions based on a FAQ text file used as input.